 Growing Preference for Local Artisanal Craftsmanship

 There is a growing shift among Australia luxury furniture buyers toward supporting locally made, artisanal pieces that reflect national heritage and cultural identity.
 Consumers increasingly prefer handcrafted furniture that values tradition, tells a unique story, and incorporates native materials such as Australian timbers and stone.
 This movement, intensified post-pandemic, reflects a broader desire to reduce reliance on imports and champion local businesses.
 Designers integrating Aboriginal art, rural craftsmanship, and sustainable practices are gaining popularity.
-This trend aligns with the furnishing industry’s significant economic role—employing over 250,000 directly and contributing $27.4 billion—highlighting its national impact.
+This trend aligns with the furnishing industry’s significant economic role—employing over 250,000 directly and contributing $27.4 Billion—highlighting its national impact.
 As a result, boutique workshops and bespoke studios are thriving, offering exclusive, high-quality furniture that blends luxury with authenticity, craftsmanship, and a strong sense of place rooted in Australia’s rich artistic and material legacy.

 Integration of Technology in Premium Furniture